Jay Dasilva: Charlton Athletic (loan)

 On 30 December 2016, Dasilva was loaned to League One side Charlton Athletic.
 He made his debut for The Addicks on 14 January 2017, coming on as a substitute for Lewis Page against Millwall.
 He was brought on in the 28th minute, but was later substituted in the 80th minute of the game.
 On 4 April 2017, Dasilva was given his first start for Charlton by manager Karl Robinson, in their 2–0 home defeat against Milton Keynes Dons, featuring for the entire 90 minutes.

 On 21 July 2017, Dasilva signed a new contract with Chelsea until 2021 and rejoined Charlton Athletic for a second loan spell.

 On 7 May 2018, Dasilva was voted the 2017–18 Fans Player of the Year.

 Bristol City

 On 9 August 2018, Dasilva joined Bristol City on a season long loan from Chelsea.
 He signed for Bristol City permanently on 26 June 2019 on a four-year contract for an undisclosed fee.
 He scored his first goal for Bristol City, and his first professional goal, in a 2–1 win against Huddersfield Town on 3 November 2020.

 In May 2023, Dasilva was released from Bristol City.

 Coventry City

 On 30 May 2023, Coventry announced the signing of Dasilva on a free transfer and a four-year deal after he was released by Bristol City.
+On 19 September 2026, he scored his first goal and the first goal for Coventry after their return to the Premier League.